Skip to Main Content

 2. Click on the title of the record that you wish to export to your EndNote library.

-3. On the right side of your screen, select Export.
+3. On the top-right of your screen, select the quotation mark.
+The quotation mark is the Cite button.

-4. In the window that pops up, select the first radio button Direct Export in RIS Format.
-Click Save.
+4. In the window that pops up, Export citation.
+Then, click Export in RIS format.

 Exporting Multiple Citations

-1. If you want to export several citations, click the blue folder icon next to each citation you want to export.
-This will add the citation into your Folder.
+1. If you want to export several citations, click the check box icon next to each citation you want to export.
+Then, select the folder icon.
+This will add the citation to your Projects.

-2. If you want to save an entire page of results, click Share on the right side of your screen and under Add to folder select Results.
+2. If you want to save an entire page of results, click the check box icon on the top-left of your results page.
+You can select All on this page or Select 1-50.
 You can display up to 50 citations on a single page.
-To change the number of citations on a page, click Page Options.
+To change the number of citations on a page, click Show on the top-right of your results page.

-3. Once you have added all the citations you want, click the Folder icon at the top right of your screen.
+3. Once you have added all the citations you want, click Projects in the My dashboard menu on the left of your screen.
+In your project, select all the citations you want to export.
+Then, select the folder icon to Export.

 Exporting a Large Number of Citations

 2. The following screen will appear.
-On the left side, enter your email address in the Email To box.
-On the right side, select the first radio button RIS Format.
-Then click save.
+Enter your UNC email address in the Email address box.
+Select the first format option: RIS.
+Then click Send.

 3. You will receive an email with a link to download the RIS file.
 This may take a while, depending on how many citations you're exporting.
 Make sure to check your Spam folder if you don't receive the email.